wilsonnjoroge/wilsonnjoroge/README.md

 ## Learning Philosophy

-I'm building security expertise by following how attacks and defenses actually unfold — progressing through the complete lifecycle rather than jumping to exploitation:
+I'm building security expertise by following how attacks and defenses actually unfold, progressing through the complete lifecycle rather than jumping to exploitation:

 ```
 ┌─────────────────────────────────────────────────────────────┐